 Working with Pipeline Programs

+recruitment, we are working to expand the pool of potential students through programs providing high school and college students, from historically underrepresented and economically disadvantaged backgrounds, with opportunities to pursue careers in medicine and the biomedical sciences.
 These programs also provide medical students with opportunities to develop their teaching and mentorship skills and help prepare the future for careers in academic medicine.
 Students who participate in these programs tell us that this is one of their “favorite contributions” made during their time in medical school.